AllStarLink/ASL3-Manual/docs/adv-topics/archivedir.md

 # Audio and Activity Logging
 ASL3 supports a simple log and audio recorder of the activity on a node.
 When enabled, a series of recordings, one for each active COR on the node, is generated.
-The file(s) will be named with the date and time down to the second (this may change to provide more granularity in the future).
+The file(s) will be named with the date and time down to the second.
+Finer granularity is available using the `archivedatefmt=` variable.
 This logging can be useful in debugging, policing, or other creative things.

 The archiving function is enabled by setting the [`archivedir=`](../config/rpt_conf.md#archivedir) to a non-null value.